 Add the boiled & mashed potatoes and mix them well.
 Close the lid and continue to cook for 2 minutes.
 Now sprinkle the chopped coriander leaves, and mix well.
 Potato Masala is ready!

-This potato masala can be stored up to a week with an airtight container.
+- This potato masala can be stored for up to a week in an airtight container.
 Try preparing a big batch and pair it with everything that I have mentioned here.
 I hope you find this recipe as versatile as I felt it be.

 Here are my few more potato recipes